 We offer a variety of different services for parents of young people with substance abuse problems:

-We understand that children are not always motivated to continue treatment, so we welcome you continue using our parent services even if your child is refusing care.
+We understand that children are not always motivated to continue treatment, so we welcome you to continue using our parent services even if your child is refusing care.

 ARMS is committed to improving our understanding of effective treatments for youth with substance use disorders, decreasing risky behaviors associated with substance use and identifying factors that support recovery.